-- Lower levels of educational attainment or further education from childhood experience of facing hunger and hardship - insecure work is correlated with educational experiences. - A lack of adequate financial resources makes it more difficult for low-income households to invest in and develop new skills or qualifications.119 - Increased health problems due to the experience of facing hunger and hardship people in insecure work are far more likely to have a work-limiting long-term health problem than people in secure employment.120 These conditions likely limit progression into full time or secure work.121 - As explored in our discussions with people facing hunger and hardship, the lower levels of financial resources, confidence, and self-worth alongside conditionality aspects of social security payments, reduce the bargaining power of people facing hunger and hardship - making them more at risk of being and remaining in insecure work.
+- Increased health problems due to the experience of facing hunger and hardship - people in insecure work are far more likely to have a work-limiting long-term health problem than people in secure employment.
+These conditions likely limit progression into full-time or secure work. - As explored in our discussions with people facing hunger and hardship, the lower levels of financial resources, confidence, and selfworth, alongside the conditionality aspects of social security payments, reduce the bargaining power of people facing hunger and hardship making them more at risk of being and remaining in insecure work.

 Although it is certainly true that being out of work makes poverty more likely, accessing employment does not necessarily enable people to move out of poverty.
-Part time work, insecure jobs and low paid work provide weak protection from hunger and hardship.
-Since 2007/09 there has been a significant change in the job market, with a decrease of full-time employment opportunities and rise in insecure employment contracts (short term or zero-hour contracts).122 This has increased the likelihood that people who have faced hunger and hardship are only able to access short term, sporadic and unreliable jobs, usually low paid and offering few opportunities for training or progression.
+Part-time work, insecure jobs and low paid work provide weak protection from hunger and hardship.
+Since 2007/09 there has been a significant change in the job market, with a decrease of full-time employment opportunities and rise in insecure employment contracts (short-term or zero-hour contracts).
+122 This has increased the likelihood that people who have faced hunger and hardship are only able to access short-term, sporadic and unreliable jobs, usually low paid and offering few opportunities for training or progression.

 By far the highest rates of hunger and hardship are for people living in families not in paid work - over half (53%) face hunger and hardship.
 However, the rates are still extremely high for people living in families where there are only part-time workers.
-Over one in three (37%) face hunger and hardship.123
+More than one in three (37%) face hunger and hardship.
+123